 When 8.5 million visitors arrive annually, they don't just spend money inside the park.
 Hotels in surrounding towns, local restaurants, petrol stations, shops, taxi services, and attractions across Bedfordshire and the wider region will see increased footfall.
 This multiplier effect is what transforms a single venue into a regional economic engine.

-Bedford town centre, just 15 minutes from the site, could see a renaissance in hospitality and retail as visitors explore the area before or after their park visit.
+Bedford town centre could see increased activity in hospitality and retail as visitors explore the area before or after their park visit.
 Historic market towns like Ampthill, Olney, and Woburn already attract tourists, and the Universal effect could amplify their appeal considerably.

 Theme parks are not static businesses.
 Universal consistently expands its resorts with new lands, attractions, hotels, and experiences.
-Epic Universe in Orlando, set to open in 2025, represents a $6.5 billion expansion of an already massive resort.
+Epic Universe in Orlando, which opened in 2025, represents a $6.5 billion expansion of an already massive resort.
 Bedford can expect similar phased growth over the decades following opening, with each expansion bringing new jobs, investment, and visitor spending.

 The economic transformation of Bedfordshire is not a one-off event — it is the beginning of a long-term growth story that will play out over generations.